pragavigithub/20251006_BarCode_dev/replit.md

 ## Recent Changes
 *   **2025-10-17**: Enhanced GRPO "Add Item to GRN" UI logic to properly hide batch number and expiration date fields when item is serial-managed.
 Updated JavaScript validation to target the entire batch/expiration row for consistent visibility toggling between batch and serial fields.
+*   **2025-10-17**: Added barcode generation functionality for batch numbers in GRPO module.
+Batch-managed items now have a "Generate Barcode" button that creates QR codes with the format "BATCH:{itemCode}-{batchNumber}" and includes print functionality.

 ## User Preferences
 *   Keep MySQL migration files updated when database schema changes occur